Have Acne and Oily Skin? Read On!

 - Usually are less sensitive to after-shaves, perfumes, and essential oils, although it is usually a good idea even for people with oily skin to avoid them.

 People who have oily skin sometimes get unexpected reactions to food and drink.
 Earl Grey tea is flavored with bergamot.
-Drops of Earl Grey tea around the mouth can stain the skin around pimple.
+Drops of Earl Grey tea around the mouth can stain the skin around a pimple.
 Margaritas made with lime juice can irritate the corners of the mouth and cause pimples to break out, even without the action of acne bacteria.
-Celery, celeriac, parsley, carrots, Queen Anne’s lace, and limes, applied to the skin in any way, usually make blackheads blacker. .
+Celery, celeriac, parsley, carrots, Queen Anne’s lace, and limes, applied to the skin in any way, usually make blackheads blacker.

 People who have oily skin acne are also sensitive to foods that contain lutein and lycopene.
 Eating too much sweet corn, kale, spinach, tomatoes (and especially tomato sauce) can increase oil production in the skin, even though these foods are generally highly nutritious.